dappsnation/akita-ng-fire/BREAKING_CHANGES.md

 # Breaking Changes & Deprecations

+## 5.0.0
+Typescript version 4 and akita version 6 are no required.

 ## 3.1.7
 With version 3.1.7, you need to update your firebase version >= 8 and your @angular/fire >= 6.0.4, firebase 8 now uses EMS instead of CommonJs.